tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:includedInPolicy
 - Preferred Label: included In Policy
-- Definition: Assserts that a DataQualityNeed is part of a Policy.
+- Definition: Assserts that a bdqffdq:DataQualityNeed is part of a bdqffdq:Policy.
-- Comments: Relates Policies to tests (DataQualityNeed).
+- Comments: Relates bdqffdq:Policies to Tests (bdqffdq:DataQualityNeed).

 ********************